MercedesSands/us_stocks/README.md

 Software/Machine Learning Engineer
 ------------------

 I am a software/machine learning engineer that has switched careers after doing massage therapy for almost 10 years.
 I have loved everything about learning how to code.
-From building blank pages into beautiful fully functional websites, working with data and API's and practicing my problem solving skills by debugging.
-I use HTML, CSS, JavaScript, Bootstrap, React for frontend work and Node js or Python for backend work to build projects.
-My favorite programming language is Python.
-I also love data science and machine learning.
+From building blank pages into beautiful fully functional websites, analyzing data, using and understanding algorithms and  API's and practicing my problem solving skills by debugging.

 * 🌍  I'm based in San Diego, CA
 * 🖥️  See my portfolio at [MercedesSandsTech](http://mercedessandstech.com)